FjallInvestmentResearch/CSuite/README.md

 ## BConnector Functions

 #### connect_client(filename)
-The connect client function takes a formated JSON file as input and returns a Binance client object.
+The connect client function takes a formatted JSON file as input and returns a Binance client object.
 This returned object is necessary input in most following functions.

 ### Spot
 #### get_SpotKlines(client,symbol,interval)